CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Things started to go into motion in 2024 to make it happen.

 [Discussions](https://www.nntp.perl.org/group/perl.perl5.porters/2024/11/msg269050.html), with the Perl Steering Council and core contributors.
-A [plan](https://www.nntp.perl.org/group/perl.perl5.porters/2024/11/msg269202.html) was built, with some preliminary work happening.
+A [plan](https://www.nntp.perl.org/group/perl.perl5.porters/2024/11/msg269202.html) was created, with some preliminary work happening.

-An outstanding contribution is the creation of the new module [Crypt::Bear](https://metacpan.org/dist/Crypt-Bear) by [LEONT](https://metacpan.org/author/LEONT) to wrap the TLS library BearSSL.
+One notable contribution is the creation of the new module [Crypt::Bear](https://metacpan.org/dist/Crypt-Bear) by [LEONT](https://metacpan.org/author/LEONT) to wrap the TLS library BearSSL.

 ## Software Bill Of Materials (SBOM)
 CPANSec attended many meetings in other security-related communities, and cross-connected with several other organization working on the topic.

-One of the outcomes of this effort is available as in the document [Roles and metadata in open source supply-chains](https://security.metacpan.org/docs/supplychain-sbom.html), but it goes well beyond that.
+One of the outcomes of this effort is available as in the form of an ongoing study on [Roles and metadata in open source supply-chains](https://security.metacpan.org/docs/supplychain-sbom.html), but it goes well beyond that.

 ## Adopting security related modules
 CPANSec volunteers adopted security related modules: